myrojoylee/e-commerce-mock-backend/README.md

 - [dotenv](https://www.npmjs.com/package/dotenv) is needed to handle environmental variables that hold sensitive data.

+### Optional, but recommended:

+- [Nodemon](https://nodemon.io/) to enable automatic restarting of your server upon any detected changes.

 ## Usage

 In the MySQL shell, we run the schema file to create the database.
 We exit the MySQL shell and return to the terminal where we type in `node seeds` to execute the seed scripts.
 We start up the server with `nodemon server` and begin testing our endpoints in Insomnia Core.
 The following video tests all of the routes.
 The video can also be found [here](https://drive.google.com/file/d/1PbNuc9WaY8I9nd9N2yDRLAWCANcOKZZR/view?usp=sharing).